-Ordinary Shares outstanding before this offering

-Up to 7,598,784 Ordinary Shares and accompanying Offering Warrants to purchase up to 7,598,784 Ordinary Shares, or Pre-Funded Warrants to purchase up to 7,598,784 Ordinary Shares and accompanying Offering Warrants to purchase up to 7,598,784 Ordinary Shares on a reasonable "best efforts" basis.
-The Ordinary Shares, or the Pre-Funded Warrants, and accompanying Offering Warrants are immediately separable and will be issued separately in this offering, but must initially be purchased together in this offering.
+Ordinary Shares outstanding before this offering Ordinary Shares to be outstanding after this offering Up to Ordinary Shares and accompanying Offering Warrants to purchase up to Ordinary Shares, or Pre-Funded Warrants to purchase up to Ordinary Shares and accompanying Offering Warrants to purchase up to Ordinary Shares on a reasonable "best efforts" basis.
+The Ordinary Shares, or the Pre-Funded Warrants, and accompanying Offering Warrants are immediately spearable and will be issued separately in this offering, but must initially be purchased together in this offering.
 The Offering Warrants are exercisable immediately, have an exercise price per share equal to \$, and will expire five years after the date of issuance.
-However, if at any time the 5-bay VWAP is at or above , the Offering Warrants all expire in 30 days.
-This prospectus also relates to the offering of Ordinary Shares issuable upon exercise of the Offering Warrants and Pre-Funded Warrants, For more information regarding the Offering Warrants and Pre-Funded Warrants, you should carefully read the section titled "Description of Securities to be Registered" in this prospectus.
+This prospectus also relates to the offering of Ordinary Shares issuable upon exercise of the Offering Warrants and Pre-Funded Warrants.
+For more information regarding the Offering Warrants and Pre-Funded Warrants, you should carefully read the section titled "Description of Securities to be Registered" in this prospectus.

-titled "Description of Securities to be Registered" in this prospectus.
+the section titled "Description of Securities to be Registered" in this prospectus.

-We are also offering to each purchaser whose purchase of Ordinary Shares in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Ordinary Shares immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, Pre-Funded Warrants (each Pre-Funded Warrant to purchase or Ordinary Share) in lieu of shares that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding Ordinary Shares (or, at the election of the purchaser, 9.99%).
-The purchase price of each Pre-Funded Warrant and accompanying Offering Warrant will equal the price at which one Ordinary Share and accompanying Offering Warrant are being sold to the public in this offering, minus \$0.001, and the exercise price of each Pre-Funded Warrant will be \$0.001 per share.
-The Pre-Funded Warrants will be exercised at any time until all of the Pre-Funded Warrants are exercised in full.
-For each Pre-Funded Warrant we sell, the number of Ordinary Shares we are offering will be decreased on a one-for-one basis.
+We are also offering to each purchaser whose purchase of Ordinary Shares in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Ordinary Shares immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, Pre-Funded Warrants (each Pre-Funded Warrant to purchase one Ordinary Share) in lieu of shares that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding Ordinary Shares (or, at the election of the purchaser, 9.99%).
+The purchase price of each Pre-Funded Warrant and accompanying Offering Warrant will equal the price at which one Ordinary Share companying Offering Warrant are being sold to the public in this offering, minus \$0.0001, and the exercise of each Pre-Funded Warrant will be \$0.0001 per share.
+The Pre-Funded Warrants will be exercised in full.
+For the Pre-Funded Warrant we sell, the number of Ordinary Shares we are offering will be decreased on a one-for-one basis.
 This prospectus also covers the Ordinary Shares issuable from time to time upon the exercise of the Pre-Funded Warrants.

 We have agreed to issue and sell the securities offered hereby to the purchasers through the Placement Agent.
 The Placement Agent is not required to buy or sell any specific number or dollar amount of the securities offered hereby, but will use its reasonable best efforts to solicit offers to purchase the securities offered by this prospectus.
-See "Plan of Distribution" beginning on page 124 of this prospectus.
+See "Plan of Distribution" beginning on page [x] of this prospectus.